Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 Exported triangles have separate corners to retain their source identities.
 When several corners reference one native vertex, move **all copies together**, including copies in another part or LOD.
-Their positions and textured UVs must agree after rounding.
+Their positions, textured UVs and native color values must agree after rounding.
 Use X-Ray selection for coincident positions and select all corresponding UV corners.
 Do not weld them: that loses their individual `_GUD_VERTEX` identities.
 Existing native UV seams remain editable, but creating a new seam by separating UVs that share a native vertex is not supported.
+Paint all shared color corners consistently, too; creating a new color seam by splitting a native vertex is not supported.
 Conflicting edits are rejected without replacing the current model.

+Color-based geometry accepts RGB edits and, where the authored material uses vertex alpha, alpha edits. glTF `COLOR_0` may contain RGB or RGBA floats or normalized unsigned bytes/shorts.
+Components must be finite values in 0–1 and are rounded to the N64's 8-bit channels.
+RGB-only attributes imply alpha 1.
+This edits the color attribute, not the material's Base Color factor.

+The importer retains the native combiner and blending settings.
+Lowering vertex alpha does not automatically turn an opaque part into a translucent one.
+Where opacity comes from a material constant or texture instead of vertex alpha, keep the exported alpha unchanged; the importer preserves the hidden native alpha bytes.
+RGB can still be painted on these color-based parts.

+When native lighting is enabled, the vertex's RGB bytes store signed normals.
+Those parts keep their RGB unchanged so painting cannot corrupt their normals.
+Their alpha remains editable if the material uses vertex alpha.
+Normal editing and conversion between lit and color-based geometry are not supported here.

 Reflection-mapped parts generate UVs in-game.
 Their positions can move, but their exported UVs must remain unchanged.
-Authored colors and normals are retained; this import does not recalculate model lighting or accept new normals.
+Their authored normals are retained;
+this import does not recalculate model lighting or accept new normals.

 Exports separate native draw parts/material groups into objects.
 Distant character LOD objects are labeled **(distant LOD)**.
 Edit those too when a change